emptythevoid/infinity_foot_control/README.md

 Key codes do NOT have a leading zero.
 So if evtest or xev says the keycode is 42, just put 42.
 Do NOT put in 042, as this will have unexpected results.

+You can refer to this file to see the different keycodes: https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h

 The files need to go in these directories:

 /etc/udev/rules.d/10-vec-usb-footpedal.rules